 Because grouping data is an often occurring task (recall GROUP BY

-and array.groupByToMap()
+and Map.groupBy()

 .

-Here's how you would use array.groupBy()
+Here's how to use Object.groupBy()

 to create the same grouping by category:

-const groupByCategory = products.groupBy(product => {return product.category;});console.log(groupByCategory);// {// 'fruits': [// { name: 'apples', category: 'fruits' },// { name: 'oranges', category: 'fruits' },// ],// 'vegetables': [// { name: 'potatoes', category: 'vegetables' }// ]// }
+const groupByCategory = Object.groupBy(products, product => { return product.category;});console.log(groupByCategory); // {// 'fruits': [// { name: 'apples', category: 'fruits' }, // { name: 'oranges', category: 'fruits' },// ],// 'vegetables': [// { name: 'potatoes', category: 'vegetables' }// ]// }

-products.groupBy(product => {...})
+Object.groupBy(products, product => {...})

 returns an object where properties are category names and values are arrays of category products.